 Season 1897/98

-At the Annual General Meeting of the Glasgow League on Tuesday 6 July 1897, a sum of £5 was given to Queen's Park to purchase a championship flag.
+At the Annual Meeting of the Glasgow League on Tuesday 6 July 1897, the sum of £5 was given to Queen's Park to purchase a championship flag.
 Arthur Geake of Queen's Park was unanimously re-elected President.
 Applications by St Mirren and Albion Rovers to join the league were rejected.

 Queen's Park's Confined Sports (restricted to members of the club) took place on three consecutive evenings from 18 to 20 August.
 There was a large crowd on the third evening for the dribbling contest and the four-a-side football.